TOC1994/First-Repository/README.md

-the git lords been fired
+the git lords been fired into space